 I knew that I could never describe this place in my own words the way James can make you feel about it when you listen to him.
 This is his story.

-This article originally appeared on Matador Network.
+This article originally appeared on Matador Network and is re-posted with permission.